-Houston, Texas, is home to The University of Texas MD Anderson Cancer Center, which was voted No. 1 in cancer care in U.S. News & World Report’s “America’s Best Hospitals” eight times between 2001 and 2011.
-And with research grants and National Cancer Institute (NCI) grant funds totaling more than $547 million, this cancer treatment center stands out as a true powerhouse.
+Houston is home to the University of Texas MD Anderson Cancer Center, which was voted No. 1 in cancer care in U.S. News & World Report’s Best Hospitals eight times between 2001 and 2011.

-Founded in 1941 as a part of the University of Texas System, the stated mission of this institution is “Making Cancer History,” which MD Anderson seeks to achieve through its emphasis on cancer research, treatments and prevention.
-One of the nation’s 40 NCI-designated comprehensive cancer centers, this hospital maintains the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.
+Founded in 1941 as a part of the University of Texas System, MD Anderson seeks to achieve cancer history through its emphasis on cancer research, treatments and prevention.
+As one of the nation’s 40 NCI-designated Comprehensive Cancer Centers, this hospital maintains the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.

 Lung cancer and mesothelioma may require multiple treatments, and these diseases often don’t respond to conventional therapies.
-Therefore, the Thoracic Cancer Center’s members regularly collaborate to discuss new and advanced technologies and techniques.
-These specialists have access to the latest diagnostic approaches, as well as advanced and minimally invasive surgery techniques, such as:
+As part of the center’s multidisciplinary approach, doctors and other specialists regularly collaborate to discuss new and advanced technologies and techniques.
+These experts have access to the latest diagnostic approaches as well as advanced and minimally invasive surgery techniques, such as:

 Research is crucial at this hospital, as illustrated by its 12 NCI-awarded Specialized Programs of Research Excellence (SPORE) grants.
-In total, physicians and scientists participate in approximately 600 research projects that cover various cancers.
-They also participate in a number of clinical trials to better diagnose, prevent, and treat all forms of cancer.
+MD Anderson physicians and scientists participate in approximately 600 research projects that cover various cancers.
+They are also involved in a number of clinical trials to better diagnose, prevent, and treat all forms of cancer.
 Additionally, the center provides a database of current trials for patients to explore and apply.

 View our resources for patients and familiesGet Help Today